NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 }
 ```

-Next, open `app/pages/list/list.component.ts` and paste in the following code:
+Next, open `app/pages/list/list.component.ts` and replace its contents with the code below:

 ``` TypeScript
 import {Component, OnInit} from "angular2/core";